masih-zakavi/Image-Captioning-LSTM/README.md

 no weights are imported, the RNN is trained on captions from the dataset.
 To make sure long range dependencies are better captured, LSTM is used as the RNN network.

+- The trained weights for the whole network are also included in the repo as a .h5 file.